recoen/Franky-Bot/README.md

 Step to get it working
 https://youtu.be/Sf0o3IYmPfc

-and your done enjoy the Bot, if you have any problems/and idea go to my server also if you want to get the lastest updates on Franky -> [Click Here](https://discord.gg/pZwV7YXztt)
+and your done enjoy the Bot, if you have any problems/and idea go to my server also if you want to get the lastest updates on Franky -> [Click Here](https://discord.gg/pZwV7YXztt) OUTDATED

 DO NOT CHANGE THE BOTINFO COMMAND, give me credit